 The unfortunate irony is generations of researchers, professors and students relied on asbestos to keep them safe before the mineral’s cancer-causing effects became public knowledge.

-Manufacturers used asbestos in many types of the following types of laboratory equipment.
+Manufacturers used asbestos in many types of laboratory equipment, including:

 Fireproof gloves, mitts and sleeves: